 “Okay.”
 He thought for a moment, face a rictus of thought.
-Eventually he said: “Sound of Silence?“
+“Sound of Silence?“

 “Ah, much better!
 Okay, think of the intro guitar.”
-Charlie began fingerpicking the first eight notes to the song, the melancholy voicings ringing gently from the steel-string acoustic the woman held on her lap.
-The name on the headstock said Taylor.
+Charlie fingerpicked the first eight notes to the song.
+The melancholy voicings rang from the steel-string acoustic.
+The name on the headstock said ‘Taylor’.

-“Such a classic,” said John, smiling, as the familiar notes fell upon his ears.
+“Such a classic.”
+John smiled as the familiar notes fell upon his ears.

 “Right.
 Now, we all know the vocal melody and lyrics, right?”

 “I should hope so.”
 Together, the pair sang the opening line about darkness being a friend.
-Charlie continued to fingerpick the simple notes, keeping the rhythm steady.
-They didn’t harmonise brilliantly together – a fault which John solely took the blame for – but they didn’t sound horrendous, either.
+Charlie continued to fingerpick the simple notes, her rhythm steady.
+They didn’t harmonise — a fault which John took the blame for — but they didn’t sound horrendous, either.

 “Do you see what I mean with background and foreground?”
-She picked the notes again, but much more rapidly.
+She picked the notes again.
 “Background.”
-Then she sang the intro line about talking with an old friend again, her voice following the familiar melody with great ease.
+She sang the intro line about talking with an old friend again.
+Her voice followed the familiar melody with great ease.

-“Okay, I think I get it,” John said, nodding.
+“Okay, I think I get it.”
+John nodded.
 “Background and foreground.”

-Charlie beamed at him, smile lighting up the room.
+Charlie beamed at him.
+Her smile lit up the room.
 “Great!
 Okay, so you get the idea of the concept of the bit at the front and the bit in the back.”

 “Yeah… sorta.
 But keep going.”

 She nodded.
 “Each is equally as important.
 A bad background can worsen a good foreground, and a bad foreground might mean that nobody even looks at your background.”
 John gave her a quizzical look.
 “Okay, listen, Simon and Garfunkel again.”
-Charlie started picking the notes again, but this time, when she started singing, she didn’t follow the melody.
-She just stuck to the same note, over and over again, monotonously striking the same pitch as the lyrics danced poetically onwards.
+Charlie picked the notes again, but this time, when she sang, she didn’t follow the melody.
+She stuck to the same note, over and over again.
+She struck the same, monotonous pitch as the poetic lyrics danced onwards.